Garth Iorg: Personal life

 Iorg is the brother of Dane Iorg, another former Major League Baseball player.
 They played against each other in the 1985 American League Championship Series.
 He is also the father of three sons who either play or have been drafted into professional baseball, including Cale Iorg, who represented Canada at the 2013 World Baseball Classic.
 His daughter played NCAA softball.

 Iorg is the founder of the Yard Baseball School in Knoxville, Tennessee.
-He is honored in his home town of Blue Lake, California, which named its baseball field after him.
+He is honored in his home town of Blue Lake, California, which named its baseball field after him and his brothers.
 Iorg is a member of the Church of Jesus Christ of Latter-day Saints.